afelten-Anses/VARtools/iVARCall2/README.md

 Parameters
 ==========

-Parameters of each scripts are available with one of its 3 options (example for iVCFmaker):
+Parameters of each scripts are available using the option below (example for iVCFmaker):

 	iVCFmaker
 	iVCFmaker -h